andriesfc/result-for-kotlin/README.md

    - Allows errors and failures which are domain specific to not only leak into another domain of the application, but in actual fact it is almost impossible to prevent.
    - The act of raising an exception is also the act of loosing control of flow (as designed).
 Unfortunately this is also true of the caller if the caller fails to catch the appropriate exception.
    - It also forces all domain to know of all other domains due to domain knowledge encoded un such errors.
-5. Java's unfortunate decision to have checked exceptions just compounds the problems by encouraging developers to wrap these checked exceptions into runtime exceptions which often has no direct bearing on the problem the domain it tries to solve.
+5. Java's unfortunate decision to have checked exceptions just compounds the problems by encouraging developers to wrap these checked exceptions into runtime exceptions.
+These wrapped exceptions has very little bearing on the domain, and hides the underlying error deep into logs and many line stack traces.

 ## Introducing `resulkt`

-This smallish library aims to bring error handling as first class domain concern to the applications written Kotlin.
-By first class concern I mean:
+This smallish library aims to bring error handling as first class domain concern to the applications written Kotlin by:

-1. A conscience effort to stop using exceptions to:
+1. Providing minimal scaffolding to move away from using exceptions to:
-   - Model domain/business errors
+   - Model domain/business errors with
    - Use them as control flow mechanisms.
-2. Provide minimal control flow mechanisms to deal with error flow.
+2. Provide functional style control flow mechanisms to deal with error both error flow and success flow.
 3. Provide the basis for building rich domain specific errors.
 4. Provide functional expressions to encourage developers to think upfront about alternate/error flows when encoding business requirements.
 5. Encourage authors to handle errors sooner rather than later.
-6. Encourage authors to handle errors 1st and not just as it happens 20 somewhat lines down within `catch` statement.

 > **As a side note**: Non-object-oriented languages such as C and Go inspired me to implement this library.

-## Show me how to use it
+## Show me how to it used

 Let's say you have an extension function which takes an algorithm name of message digester algorithm, and produce a hexadecimal hash of the whole stream.
 The function & error cases follows as such: